A Nightmare on Elm Street 5: The Dream Child

-A Nightmare on Elm Street 5: The Dream Child (stylized on-screen as A Nightmare on Elm Street: The Dream Child) is a 1989 American gothic slasher film directed by Stephen Hopkins and written by Leslie Bohem.
-It is the fifth installment in the A Nightmare on Elm Street franchise, and stars Lisa Wilcox, and Robert Englund as Freddy Krueger.
+A Nightmare on Elm Street 5: The Dream Child (Note: Titled on-screen as simply A Nightmare on Elm Street: The Dream Child) is a 1989 American gothic slasher film directed by Stephen Hopkins and written by Leslie Bohem.
+It is the sequel to A Nightmare on Elm Street 4: The Dream Master (1988) and the fifth installment in the A Nightmare on Elm Street franchise.
+It stars Lisa Wilcox, and Robert Englund as Freddy Krueger.
 The film follows Krueger, using a now pregnant Alice Johnson's baby's dreams to claim new victims.

-The general tone is much darker than that of the previous films.
-A blue filter lighting technique is used in most of the scenes.
-It is one of the final slasher films released in the 1980s.
+Following the success of the previous film, Hopkins was quickly hired to direct a sequel.
+The general tone is much darker than that of the previous films, with a blue filter lighting technique is used in most of the scenes.
+The film had a troubled production, with many changes made to the script during pre-production, and had many scenes removed from the final cut.

-The Dream Child was released on August 11, 1989, and grossed $22.1 million on a budget of $8 million, a steep decline in box office receipts from Dream Warriors and The Dream Master, though still a box office success and the highest-grossing slasher film of 1989.
-It received mixed to negative reviews from critics.
+A Nightmare on Elm Street 5: The Dream Child was released on August 11, 1989.
+The film grossed $22.1 million on a budget of $8 million, marking a steep decline in box office receipts from its two predecessors, though still a box office success and became the highest-grossing slasher film of 1989.
+It received generally negative reviews from critics.

 The film was followed by Freddy's Dead: The Final Nightmare (1991).